 Click the plus icon to define additional filters.

-Define the alert enrichment policy
+Define the alert problem area policy

 The policy definition specifies the criteria for extracting the problem area from the alert subject or description string.